nabeelvalley/docs/src/content/blog/2021/06-05/multi-module-python-projects.md

 ---
 published: true
 title: Multi-module Python project using an __init__.py file
-subtitle: 06 May 2021
+description: 'How to work with modules and handle the ''ModuleNotFoundError: No module named ...'' error'
-description: "How to work with modules and handle the 'ModuleNotFoundError: No module named ...' error"
+date: 06 May 2021
 ---

 When creating a multi-module project for Python, especially when coming from another language ecosystem, you may encounter issues importing code from other files, let's take a look at this